 (Back to Top)

 There are several factors that determine which renewable technologies are adopted.
 These include market drivers (cost, diversity, proximity to demand or transmission, resource availability, and others), policy decisions (tax credits and renewable portfolio standards) as well as specific regulations.
-At least 118 countries , more than half of which are developing, had renewable energy targets in place in 2012, and at least 109 countries had renewable power policies.
+At least 144 countries , more than half of which are developing, had renewable energy policy targets in place by the end of 2013.

 All renewable energy sources are used to generate electric power.
 When selecting new electricity capacity additions utility planners often look at levelized costs as a convenient summary measure of the overall competitiveness of different technologies.
 Total system levelized costs here (Figure 7) do not include policy-related factors like tax credits, and assumptions about future fuel prices and financing costs in particular can significantly affect these cost projections.
 Also, dispatchable technologies, i.e., those that can be controlled by an operator, are more desirable than non-dispatchable or intermittent technologies.